textlint/textlint/README.md

 Options:
   -h, --help                 Show help.
+  --rule [path::String]      Set rule package name and set all default rules to off.
   --rulesdir [path::String]  Set rules from this directory and set all default rules to off.
   -f, --format String        Use a specific output format. - default: stylish -v, --version              Outputs the version number.